ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

  : An identifier representing a service, which the clients use to access it.
 See {{cats-ids}}.

 Service instance:
   : A collection of running resources that are orchestrated following a service logic.
-When invoked, these resources will collectively provide the intended service.
+When invoked by a client request, these resources will collectively provide the intended service.
   : A service provider may enable many service instances that adhere to the same service logic to provide the same service.
   : A service instance runs in a service site and one or more instances may service clients' requests.